JBS S.A.

 Strength of Policy

-The company states that it respects human rights in accordance with the UN Guiding Principles on Business and Human Rights.
+The company has a global policy aligned with the UN Guiding Principles on Business and Human Rights, committing to the respect of human rights.

 1/1